-Prerequisite: ACCT 1.
-A comprehensive study and analysis of managerial accounting concepts and theory including the following: job order cost accounting; process cost accounting; departmental accounting; product analysis; pricing decisions; flexible budgeting; standard cost analysis; cost volume, profit analysis; preparation of operational, capital and financial budgets; analysis of financial reporting; and tax implications of managerial decisions.
-(CAN BUS 4) (ACCT 1 & 2 = CAN BUS SEO A).
+Prerequisite: ACCT 1 with a grade of "C" or "CR" or better.
+Course Advisory: Working knowledge of Excel helpful.
+A study and analysis of the managerial accounting concepts and theory including the following: job order cost accounting; process cost accounting; departmental accounting; product analysis; pricing decisions; flexible budgeting; standard cost analysis; cost volume, profit analysis; preparation of operational, capital and financial budgets; analysis of financial reporting; and tax implications of managerial decisions.
+In addition, a study of corporate reporting, bonds and long-term liabilities, long-term investments, and reporting and analyzing cash flows.
+(CAN BUS 4) (ACCT 1 & 2 = CAN BUS SEQ A).
 Four hours lecture.